Is Kim Kardashian Using ‘Broke’ Family Photos In New Book And On Kanye West’s New Album?

 “Taking time off after the robbery has really changed [Kim Kardashian].
 And for the better,” the source told People Magazine earlier this month.
 “She initially was just too shocked and traumatized to deal with anything but her kids.”

-Following the traumatic incident, Kim Kardashian took a step back from living her life in the public eye and for months, she was rarely seen in public at all.
+Following the traumatic incident, Kim Kardashian took a step back from living her life in the public eye, and for months, she was rarely seen in public at all.
 Then, after taking some time off, Kim Kardashian returned to the spotlight as her family’s reality show, Keeping Up With the Kardashians, released a sneak peek for its 13th season.

 “As time went on, [Kim Kardashian] realized that she actually loved her slower life.
 She feels very grateful that she has been able to spend the past few months just focusing on her kids.
 Kim thinks they are growing too fast and she has enjoyed spending more quiet time with them,” the source said.